-Oracle’s (NASDAQ: ORCL) adjusted new software licenses and cloud software subscriptions ($1.6 billion) & software license updates and product support ($4.1 billion) revenues were up 6% and 3%, respectively.
+Oracle’s (NYSE: ORCL) adjusted new software licenses and cloud software subscriptions ($1.6 billion) & software license updates and product support ($4.1 billion) revenues were up 6% and 3%, respectively.
 Unfortunately, its adjusted total revenue ($8.2 billion) and hardware systems products revenues ($779 million) were down by 2% and 24%, respectively.
 Despite falling revenue, Oracle reported adjusted EBIT of $3.6 billion, which was up by 1%, and adjusted operating margin was up 44%.
 Oracle’s adjusted net income was up 6% to $2.6 billion.

 The fall in revenue is due the impact of the US dollar strengthening compared to foreign currencies.
 If the dollar did not gain strength, the results would be on positive side.
 On the basis of constant currency the revenues would be up by 3% adjusted new software licenses and cloud software subscriptions revenues would have been up 11%, while adjusted hardware systems products revenues would have been down 21%.

 Management has reconfirmed its stand on organic growth with their focus on increasing the sales force’s specialization to drive greater adoption of Oracle’s stack to its 390,000-plus customers.
 This approach likely means that Oracle will have longer ramp times for reps to become productive.